vladmarica/humio-winston/README.md

 const logger = winston.createLogger({
     format: winston.format.simple(),
     transports: [
-        // The only required option is your Humio injest token new HumioTransport({
+        // The only required option is your Humio ingest token new HumioTransport({
-            injestToken: '<YOUR INJEST TOKEN HERE>'
+            ingestToken: '<YOUR INJEST TOKEN HERE>'
         }),
     ],
 });